 Still, since inhaled CBD is cleared out of the body faster than oral preparations, we can likely lower this number down to several days for people who vape every day.

 The Bottom Line

-There isn’t enough research to give you a precise answer to how long CBD from vape juice will stay in your system.
+There isn’t enough research to give you a precise answer to how long vaped CBD will stay in your system.